-- c.
-A minimum of \star 9 does not have to be completed for a performance review to be conducted when a student is on Academic Warning.
+- A student on Academic Warning must maintain a GPA of at least 2.0 for each full session in which the student is enrolled. - c.
+A minimum of ★9 does not have to be completed for a performance review to be conducted when a student is on Academic Warning.
 A review will be done after each term on any work done.
 A minimum GPA of 2.0 must be maintained on all work. - d.
 Registration in the Introductory or Advanced Professional Term will not be permitted while on Academic Warning.
 If special circumstances warrant, permission must be obtained from the Director of Student Support. - e.
 Students must maintain continuous registration during each Fall/Winter they are on Academic Warning by registering in at least ★3 during the September-April period.
-Students who do not maintain continuous registration will be required to compete for readmission. - f.
-Students are not normally permitted to take courses at another institution while on Academic Warning. - g.
+Students who do not maintain continuous registration will be required to compete for readmission. - Students are not normally permitted to take courses at another institution while on Academic Warning. - g.
 Students are not normally permitted to Stop Out [see §63.2.1(3)] while on Academic Warning.

-(2) Required to Withdraw
+Required to Withdraw